tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/india.rst

 e-Invoice system
 ================

-Odoo is compliant with the **Indian Goods and Services Tax (GST) e-Invoice system** requirements.
+CoquiAPPs is compliant with the **Indian Goods and Services Tax (GST) e-Invoice system** requirements.

 .. important::
-   Indian e-invoicing is available from Odoo 15.0.
+   Indian e-invoicing is available from CoquiAPPs 15.0.
 If needed, :doc:`upgrade
    </administration/upgrade>` your database.

 Setup